yasyf/shamer/README.md

-#github-s3-auth
+#Coverager

-`github-s3-auth` is a simple micro-service written in Python with the Flask web framework.
-The one and only goal of this project is to allow access to restricted content hosted/stored on Amazon S3 by authenticating users via GitHub.
-A user is checked for membership in an organization, and push access to a repository before being allowed to continue on to the files in S3.
-This server can either act as a cached proxy for files served from your bucket, or redirect to signed, expiring URLs that allow your bucket to serve the files directly.
-Internally, this service is used by Localytics to proxy code coverage reports stored on S3.
+Coverager is a simple micro-service written in Python with the Flask web framework.
+The goal of this project is to selectively allow access to code coverage reports hosted on Amazon S3 by authenticating users via GitHub.
+A user is checked for membership in an organization, and push access to a repository before being allowed to continue on to the coverage reports in S3.
+This server can either act as a cached proxy for reports served from your bucket, or redirect to signed, expiring URLs that allow your bucket to serve the reports directly.

+Additionally, Coverager includes a customizable leaderboard that breaks down cumulative code coverage contrinution by user and language, with a drill-down view that shows how each pull request impacted a user's total.

-As an added bonus, we added a single webhook which can take any arbitrary parameters and use them to construct a comment to be posted on a GitHub pull request.
+There is a single webhook which can take any arbitrary parameters and use them to construct a comment to be posted on a GitHub pull request.
 We use this to post a link to relevant code coverage reports on every PR.

 The included deploy script, and features such as cache clearing, depend on this code being deployed to [Heroku](https://www.heroku.com/).
 If you are deploying to AWS or any other cloud provider, you will probably need to alter the code.